Sarah Alice Bagwell

 Jeanne Marie Bagwell

-Jeanne Marie Bagwell is the daughter of Daniel Fowle Bagwell and Marie A. Rodgers.
+Jeanne Marie Bagwell was born on 28 October 1922 in Pittsburg, Pennsylvania.
+She was the daughter of Daniel Fowle Bagwell and Marie A. Rodgers.
+As of 14 December 1950,her married name was Lyons.
 Jeanne Marie Bagwell married Leo F. Lyons on 14 December 1950 at Allegheny County, Pennsylvania.
+Jeanne Marie Bagwell died on 26 October 2024 in Pittsburg, Allegheny County, Pennsylvania, at age 101

 Leo F. Lyons